 Apps to Guide Your Visit of Pompeii

 It’s an entertaining guide that lasts around 40 minutes.
 You can find the points of interest and then hit play.
-It does not run continuously so you can venture off on your own between sites.
-The app is easy to navigate and there are clear instructions on how to get from site to site.
+It does not run continuously so you can venture off on your own between sights.
+The app is easy to navigate and there are clear instructions on how to get from sight to sight.
 There’s some humor as well!

 Discover Pompeii (Google Play and Apple)